+'''

 array "(" expression for iterators ")"

+'''

 is an array constructor with iterators.
 The expressions inside the iterators of an array constructor shall be vector expressions.
+If expression contains event-generating expressions, the expressions inside the iterators shall be evaluable.
 They are evaluated once for each array constructor, and are evaluated in the scope immediately enclosing the array constructor.